babu-thomas/rev-web/readme.md

 Learning HTML and CSS by replicating other websites.
+Also learning to use git in the process.